iRobotEducation/root-robot-ble-protocol/README.md

 - **Bytes 3:6 - Timestamp** (uint32_t)
     - Timestamp in units of milliseconds.
 - **Byte 7 - Cliff** (uint8_t)
     - Cliff state.
-Can be one of 2 values:
-        - `0` - No cliff.
-        - `1` - Cliff.
+Reads `0` if no cliff; any other value indicates that the robot is experiencing a cliff event.
 - **Bytes 8:9 - Sensor** (uint16_t)
     - Current cliff sensor value in units of millivolts.
 - **Bytes 10:11 - Threshold** (uint16_t)